Finding hope in cancer feels impossible when the storm is at its loudest — but this post will show you exactly where to look.

 But what happens next is the heartbeat of hope.

-Jesus gets up.
-He rebukes the wind.
-He speaks to the waves: “Quiet!
-Be still!”
+Jesus gets up, rebukes the wind, and speaks to the waves: "Quiet!
+Be still!"
 And just like that, the storm stops.
 The sea becomes calm.
 And the disciples are left stunned.

-Jesus wasn’t absent.
+Jesus wasn't absent.
 He was in the boat the whole time.
-Just as he is with us...all the time.
-With him in our boat, we are NEVER ALONE.
+Just as He is with us — always.
+With Him in our boat, we are NEVER ALONE.

-Let me share a story about Linda, a woman whose story reflects thousands of real ones.
+Let me share a story about Linda, a woman whose experience reflects thousands of real ones.

 Linda was 62 when she was diagnosed with stage 3 breast cancer.
-She was a retired teacher, a grandmother, and a woman of faith — but when the diagnosis came, it felt as if her world had capsized.
+She was a retired teacher, a grandmother, and a woman of faith.
+However, when the diagnosis came, it felt as if her world had capsized.

 She told her husband, "I feel like I'm in a boat that's sinking, and I don't know if Jesus is even awake."